noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam-sts.md

 ## features

-- you do not have to rotate them or explicitly revoke them when they're no longer needed
-  - just wait for them to expire
-  - After temporary security credentials expire, they cannot be reused
 - provide access to AWS resources without having to define an AWS identity or embed long-term credentials with an application.
-- manage your users in an external system outside AWS and grant them access to perform AWS tasks and access your AWS resources
+- manage users in an external system outside AWS and grant them access to perform AWS tasks and access your AWS resources
-- provide temporary security credentials to ec2 instances when you launch them
 - cross-account delegation: provide users access to resources in other aws accounts

 ### pricing